 A covered entity is any individual or organization that must comply with HIPAA, including healthcare providers, health plans, and healthcare clearinghouses.

 Since covered entities are already required to follow the HIPAA privacy rule, one covered entity can disclose PHI to another covered entity without a business associate agreement.

 The CMS-covered entity guidance tool can help determine if your practice must be HIPAA-compliant.

 What is PHI?

 The HIPAA Privacy Rule defines protected health information (PHI) as all “individually identifiable health information”.
-This means that common information in any form that could be used to identify someone such as a person’s full name, address, or Social Security Number must be restricted in how it’s used by covered entities and business associates through a business associate agreement.
+This means that common information in any form that could be used to identify someone, such as a person’s full name, address, or Social Security Number, must be restricted in how covered entities and business associates use it through a business associate agreement.

 Additionally, medical data that is considered protected health information (PHI) includes:

 - an individual’s past, present, or future physical or mental health,